Skip over main navigation

 Autistic children and young people are brave, brilliant and creative, but they can often face significant social and sensory challenges, leading to anxiety and isolation.

-Aspire delivers youth clubs and support, in and around Cambridge, for autistic children and young people.
-Our clubs reduce social isolation and improve the lives and mental well-being of those who attend.
-We currently support around 140 children and young people and this number is increasing all the time as new families contact us.
+Aspire delivers youth clubs and support, in Cambridge city, South Cambridgeshire and Peterborough city, for autistic children and young people.
+Our clubs reduce social isolation and improve the mental well-being of those who attend.
+We currently support over 190 children and young people through our clubs and 1:1 support.

 Young people who have benefited from our support told us: